Corvusoft/restbed/docs/example/SYSLOG_LOGGING.md

 Overview
 --------

-"In computing, syslog is a standard for message logging.
-It allows separation of the software that generates messages, the system that stores them, and the software that reports and analyzes them.
-Each message is labeled with a facility code, indicating the software type generating the message, and assigned a severity label.
+In computing, syslog is a standard protocol for message logging.
+It separates the system components that generate log messages from those that store, analyse, or report on them.
+Each message includes a *facility code* (identifying the source software type) and a *severity level* (indicating the importance of the event).

-Computer system designers may use syslog for system management and security auditing as well as general informational, analysis, and debugging messages.
-A wide variety of devices, such as printers, routers, and message receivers across many platforms use the syslog standard.
-This permits the consolidation of logging data from different types of systems in a central repository.
-Implementations of syslog exist for many operating systems." -- [Wikipedia](https://en.wikipedia.org/wiki/Syslog)
+System designers use syslog for system management, security auditing, debugging, and general informational messages.
+Many devices—such as printers, routers, and servers—support the syslog standard, allowing logs from diverse systems to be centralised in a single repository.
+Syslog implementations are available for many operating systems.

 Example
 -------